nadavmatalon/student-directory/README.md

 Note that entering anything other than an acceptable option-number (currently: "1", "2", "3", "4", "5", "9") will result in a prompt to the user to try again followed by re-presentation of the main menu.

-##Further Explanation on each Main Menu Item
+##Explanation on each Main Menu Item

 ###1.
 Add student names to the list